Jethro, the Priest of Midian

 7 So Moses went out to meet his father-in-law, bowed down, and kissed him.

 Upon receiving word that Jethro was coming, Moses went out instead of waiting for his arrival.
 This shows a respect towards Jethro which would seem most uncommon.
-Moses is now the leader of several million people and yet he defers to Jethro by going out to meet him instead of summing him to where he is.
+Moses is now the leader of several million people and yet he defers to Jethro by going out to meet him instead of summoning him to where he is.

 In Genesis 18, Abraham saw the Lord coming with two others and ran out to meet them instead of waiting on them to arrive at his tent.
 And in the same fashion, Abraham bowed himself to the ground before the Lord just as Moses does now.